The Red Lion Hotel Bredwardine, Herefordshire

 Picture

-Arthur's Stone sits high on the hill over looking Bredwardine and the surrounding area.
-It is a Neolithic tomb over 5000 years old.
-A legend dating back to before the 13th century has it that King Arthur slew a giant at this spot.
+Arthur’s Stone sits on the hill overlooking Bredwardine, a Neolithic tomb more than 5,000 years old.
+Local legend, recorded long before the 13th century, tells that King Arthur slew a giant on this very spot.

 Picture